augustmoehring/challenge-week-1/README.md

 ## Usage

-On this website, using the developer console on Google, will allow you to view properly accessible HTML
+On this website, using the developer console on Google, will allow you to view properly accessible HTML.

+You can find this page at https://augustmoehring.github.io/challenge-week-1/

 ## Credits